Let's talk about your pain.

 I'm also experiencing persistent pain in my hip/back/knee - can you treat that too?

 Yes.
-Did you know that adhesions and tension in the connective tissues of your abdomen and pelvis can significantly influence pain elsewhere in your body?
-This means that pain in your lower back, hip, knee, upper back, or even your shoulder may be related to your abdomen and pelvis.
-A holistic approach of therapy that addresses the source of these tensions typically results in decreased pain and improved function in both the abdomen/pelvis as well as the associated pain elsewhere in your body. painLet's say you're seeing a gynecologist for your pelvic pain, a physiotherapist for your hip pain, and your family doctor for headaches.
-Osteopathy is the manual therapy equivalent of treating all three of those issues simultaneously, by addressing the root cause.
+Adhesions and tension in the connective tissues of your abdomen and pelvis can significantly influence pain elsewhere in your body.
+This means that pain in your lower back, hip, knee, upper back, or even your shoulder may be related to the function of your abdomen and pelvis.
+A whole body approach of therapy that addresses the sources of these tensions typically results in decreased pain and improved function in both the abdomen and pelvis.
+This often correlates to an improvement of associated pain elsewhere in your body. painCommonly, patients are under the care of a a gynecologist for pelvic pain, a physiotherapist for hip pain, and a family physician for headaches.
+Osteopathy addresses the common link in these areas together using a whole body manual therapy approach.
+This may done be by addressing scar tissue, improving joint mobility or other elements identified by the clinical exam.

 What if I need or have already had surgery?